DaraVaram/Cloud-Computing-Infrastructure/Lecture-4.md

 ![FileSystemManager](https://github.com/DaraVaram/Cloud-Computing-Infrastructure/blob/main/figures/FileSystemManageVMs.png)

-In this figure, you can see that
+In this figure, you can see that...